 You won’t miss the anchovy flavor in this easy homemade Caesar dressing recipe made without anchovies!
 Capers are used instead of anchovy filets or anchovy paste to add a salty umami flavor.
-This creamy dressing comes together in just a few minutes, with a food processor, blender, or immersion blender.
+This creamy dressing comes together in just a few minutes with a food processor, blender, or immersion blender.
 Zesty, savory, and herbaceous, you’ll never need another homemade Caesar salad dressing recipe.
+Try this dressing with this extra crunchy Caesar salad if you love a good Caesar!

 🧄 Flavors in this Dressing